 - With PRE-SETTLED status, you will have been living in the UK for anything less than 5 years.

 With both Settled & Pre-Settled Status you will be able to

 - Stay in the UK for more than 3 months

 - Rent a home

-With Pre-Settled status only, you will lose the right to claim some means tested benefits such as Universal Credit.
-You will also be unable to get help with housing from the local council.
+With Pre-Settled status only, you may lose the right to claim some means tested benefits such as Universal Credit.
+You may also be unable to get help with housing from the local council.